 Franchises traditionally cost more than starting with your own accreditation, joining a consortia or being hosted.
 But as with choosing a host agency/consortia, there is a broad range of travel agency startup costs when it comes to franchises.
 The range of startup costs for a travel agency franchise was $3,900-$24,000.
 The average startup cost of a travel franchise was $13,488.

 Earnings for New Travel Agents

-In our big picture 2018 income survey article, we didn't include income data from agents with fewer than 3 years of experience.
+In our 2018 income survey report, we didn't include income data from agents with fewer than 3 years of experience.
 It's not because we're trying to be snobs to the new kids on the block, it's because we understand that it takes time for travel agents to increase their earnings.

 It takes time to complete the education you want to complete (if any), and to begin to attract clients, to get websites up and to organize your marketing strategy.
 It makes sense that new travel agents would spend more time building their agency's foundations and less time booking travel.

 Another thing that is often overlooked and shouldn't be: travel agents usually don't get paid commissions until after the client's travel is completed!

 That means if you are a new agent and book a client in September for their spring break trip the next calendar year, you'll have to sit through fall and winter before you see that springtime commission!
 For this reason, if an agent started in 2018, we didn't ask for income data because few agents will have already sold travel AND received commission.
 The industry can be frustrating for those who are looking for instant gratification.